imrafaelmerino/json-values/README.md

                         );
 ```
 ##### 2-5 Being lazy.

-// it's possible to be lazy and not produce the element if it's not going to be inserted, just using a supplier:
+It's possible to be lazy and not produce any element if it's not going to be inserted, just passing a supplier:

 JsObj d = b.putIfAbsent("a", ()-> computed value);

 JsObj e = b.putIfPresent("a", ()-> computed value);

 ##### 2-5 Adding data to arrays.

-To insert elements at the front of an array exist the methods _prepend_, _prependAll_, _prependIfPresent_, and _prependAllIfPresent_.
+To insert elements at the front of an array, it exists the methods _prepend_, _prependAll_, _prependIfPresent_, and _prependAllIfPresent_.
-To insert elements at the back of an array exist the methods _append_, _appendAll_, _appendIfPresent_, and _appendAllIfPresent_.
+To insert elements at the back of an array, it exists the methods _append_, _appendAll_, _appendIfPresent_, and _appendAllIfPresent_.
 The same considerations above apply for all of them.
 #### 3- Streams and Collectors.
-After Oracle released Java 8, I can't imagine a data structure in Java without providing a stream and collector operations.
+After Oracle released Java 8, I can't imagine a data structure in Java without providing the stream and collector operations.
 They open the door
 to manipulate data in a very functional way.

 A set of _JsPairs_ can model a Json, which makes obvious how to implement streams on _Jsons_.
 For example, the following set:
 ````
 {(a, 1), (b, 2), (c.d, "a"), (c.e.0, 1), (c.e.1, 2), (_, JsNothing)}  where _ means any other path
 ````
-represents
+represents the json
 ```text
 {
     "a":1,